julie-d1/Building-CNNs-from-Scratch-UNet-with-PyTorch/README.md

-# 🧠 Deep Learning Pipeline: CNN from Scratch + PyTorch UNet
+# 🧠 Deep Learning: CNN from Scratch + PyTorch UNet

 This project demonstrates two deep learning implementations in a single, unified pipeline: